Pneumatron/analysis/README.md

-# R script for Pneumatron data analysis
+# R script for the Pneumatron data analysis